Last Updated on September 1, 2020

 How Is it Calculated?

-Each business is unique so it’s important for individual insurance policies to be treated the same.
-No two businesses have the exact same plan.
-So, the cost of general liability insurance depends on several factors including:
+Each business is unique, so individual insurance policies from insurance companies need to be treated the same.
+No two businesses have the same plan.
+So, the cost of commercial general liability insurance depends on several factors, including:

 - Your industry